 What Happens If You Lose An Appeal?

-However, if you don’t want to invest further time, energy, and money into submitting another appeal, you also have the option of accepting your deportation order.
-If you choose to accept your scheduled deportation, you’ll be expected to turn up to the specified location at the exact time and date which you’ll place on your deportation order.
-If you do not turn up at the specified location on time, Immigration and Customs Enforcement, which is also known as ICE will be notified and will be authorized to track you down and detain you.
+However, if you don’t want to invest further time, energy, and money into submitting another appeal, you can also accept your deportation order.
+If you choose to take your scheduled deportation, you’ll be expected to arrive at a specified time and location.
+If you do not turn up at the selected location on time, Immigration and Customs Enforcement (ICE) may have you detained.

-If you’ve only lost one appeal, an appeal through the Board of Immigration Appeals, and decide to fight your deportation order, your next step will be to submit an appeal to the Federal Circuit.
-If you choose to take this route it’s very important to apply for an extension to your deportation date.
-As it’s highly likely that you’ll have to wait a minimum of several months before you receive an answer from the Federal Circuit.
-In some cases, you’ll have to wait 8-12 months or longer to find out whether your appeal has been granted or not.
-Unfortunately, many individuals who seek to fight their deportation orders by appealing to the Federal Circuit, forget to apply for an extension and are deported from the United States before the Federal Circuit has made a decision about their appeals.
+You may submit an appeal to the Federal Circuit.
+If you choose to take this route, it’s important to apply for an extension to your deportation date.
+You’ll likely have to wait a minimum of several months before you receive an answer from the Federal Circuit.
+In some cases, you’ll have to wait 8 to 12 months or longer.

-If Your Appeal Is Lost With The Federal Circuit
+If You Lose An Appeal To The Federal Circuit

-However, there are some guidelines that may provide you with a fair estimation of how long your ban is likely to be.
-For example, if you have never been deported from the US before, your ban is likely to be shorter, just 5-10 years.
-Whereas if you have been deported from the United States on a previous occasion, you are more likely to be barred from entering the country for 15-20 years.
+However, some guidelines may provide a fair estimation of how long your ban will likely be.
+For example, your ban may be shorter if you have never been deported from the United States.
+If you have been deported on a previous occasion, you may need to wait 15 to 20 years.

-Even if your immigration appeals are rejected and you find yourself being forcibly removed from the United States, you may be able to enter the country before your ban has expired.
-By applying for a waiver, that will allow you to petition for a new temporary visa or permanent visa in order to reenter the country.
-As a simple example, if you have a parent or spouse that is a full US citizen, they may be able to sponsor you to petition for a new green card.
+You may still be able to enter the United States before your ban expires.
+Applying for a waiver will allow you to petition for a new temporary or permanent visa to reenter the country.
+This is the case if you have a parent or spouse who is a full U.S. citizen.
+They can sponsor you to petition for a new Green Card.
 That will allow you to reenter the country if your waiver is approved.